Workflow Automation for Small Businesses: A 2026 Guide

 Pricing

-Lindy has a free plan that includes 400 credits per month and a knowledge base capped at one million characters.
-The Pro plan costs $49.99 per month, which gives users 5,000 credits and expanded knowledge limits.
+Lindy has a Free plan that includes 400 credits per month and a knowledge base capped at one million characters.
+The Pro plan costs $49.99 per month and includes 5,000 credits and expanded knowledge limits.

 At the top end, the Business plan is $199.99 per month and includes 20,000 credits plus a dedicated solutions engineer for support.